osmarks/legacy-website/privacy.md

 * referrer header
 * user agent header

+(or whatever else is logged by default...)

-This is used for analytics purposes.
+This is used for analytics purposes and/or laughing at things attempting exploits.

 When you use this website's git hosting, and sign in, this data may also be stored:

-* anything you input (including, probably, name, email and password (hashed)) This is, obviously, used to allow signin.
+* anything you input (including, probably, name, email and password (hashed))
+*
+This is, obviously, used to allow signin.

 When you use the comment system, this data will also be stored:

 * your comment
 * your email/name/website (optional)

-This is used to display and provide authorship information comments.
+This is used to display and provide authorship information abpit comments.
 The comment system also temporarily saves a cookie when used, in order to allow you to delete/edit your comment.

-If you want your data to be deleted, please email me at osmarks@protonmail.com and I will attempt to do so, unless your request is really ridiculous and unverifiable.
+If you want your data to be deleted, please email me at osmarks@protonmail.com and I will attempt to do so, unless your request is unverifiable or ridiculous.